 Leona Wisoker started out as a writer when she was eight.
 Her parents made the deadly mistake of praising her work, and friends and family alike have had to wade through piles of her writing ever since.
 This is, thankfully, not as tedious a task as it used to be (or so she is assured).

 Her science-fantasy series, Children of the Desert, was initially published though Mercury Retrograde Press; in January of 2014, MRx ceased operations as a traditional publisher.
 Fortunately, the series was picked up in late 2014 by ReAnimus Press and is once more widely available.

 Secrets of the Sands (sold out), Guardians of the Desert, Bells of the Kingdom, and Fires of the Desert are also being sold through The Scribbling Lion.
 Book five, Servants of the Desert, launched in January 2018, alongside its companion novella, Salt City.
 UPDATE as of 8/23/20: Servants of the Sands will be reissued as two books, with additional content.
 Release date TBD.

 Leona writes, reviews*, and edits at whim.
 Her short fiction has been published by Anotherealm, Alienskin, Galactic Creatures (anthology), Sha’Daa: Pawns (anthology), Sha’Daa: Inked (anthology), The Society For The Preservation of CJ Henderson (anthology), Andromeda Spaceways Inflight Magazine, Futures: Fire to Fly Magazine, and more.
 She currently has three novellas, Fallen City, Salt City, and A Small Price To Pay, out through The Scribbling Lion.

-Leona lives in Williamsburg, Virginia, with an extraordinarily patient husband and a terribly spoiled lab-beagle-shepherd mix.**
+Leona lives in Williamsburg, Virginia, with an extraordinarily patient husband and yet another goofy dog.**

 * Please note that all reviews are either based on items received for free from publishers, bookstores, and individuals, with no expectation of a favorable review in return, or self-bought at full price.
 Leona NEVER accepts or allows compensation to bias her reviews or commentary one way or the other.